 How Will That Impact Future Prior Authorizations?

-As reported in the 2019 CAQH Index, 87% of prior authorizations are still done manually.
-There remains tremendous efficiencies to be gained as more and more providers and healthcare systems convert to electronic prior authorizations.
+As reported in the 2020 CAQH Index, 79% of prior authorizations are still done manually.
+There remain tremendous efficiencies to be gained as more and more providers and healthcare systems convert to electronic prior authorizations.
 However, even with electronic adoption at 100%, there would continue to be the manual process required to submit the requested patient records to insurance payers to validate the various payer inquiries.

 As part of the CMS’s final rule that creates a foundation for data sharing, the Office of National Coordinator for Health IT (ONC) contributed the technical standard that adopts FHIR 4.0.1 standards and requires certified patient records vendors to incorporate the standard by January 2022.
 Groups like Infinx are developing complementary prior authorization technologies poised for use as EHR/EMR vendors upgrade their products.

 Two main security concerns seem to dominate the discussion.
 First, is an internet-based system safe for confidential medical information?
 FHIR-based technology brings the same privacy and security benefits that we currently enjoy with banks and retail websites.
 As long as security measures are incorporated as a standard during development, there is no reason why FHIR can’t be more secure than some current systems.

 And second, how can you manage the level of access that payers have to patient information?
 While payers want all the information available, providers and healthcare organizations should only share the data required to meet medical necessity.
 FHIR brings flexibility in defining payer-specific required data fields and will ensure that payers receive the necessary patient data while protecting remaining information from further disclosure.

 Prior authorizations will be submitted more quickly and accurately which will:

 Reduce provider frustration and improve quality of work environment

 - Reduce expense costs through more efficient use of staff